ytmakaj/flintlaunchervsv/README.md

 FlintLauncher is a free, open-source Minecraft: Java Edition launcher for Android, forked from [ZalithLauncher](https://github.com/ZalithLauncher/ZalithLauncher).
 Built with one goal: **make Minecraft Java accessible to every Android user**, especially those on low-end or older devices that other launchers ignore.

-No PC.
-No expensive phone.
-Just you and the game.

 ---